On and In New York

 “New York is a state of mind, it’s about vitality and taking chances and the surprise.
 It’s vibrant, sexy, beautiful, ugly, and depressing,” says Magnum’s Bruce Davidson on the city in which he lives – a city that has inspired some of his most iconic images.
-A new exhibition, taking place both in New York and online, explores the early days of Magnum in New York and the work created then, and gives online collectors their first opportunity to purchase Magnum fine prints from an exhibition, digitally.
+A special curation of fine prints, now available to purchase from the Magnum Shop, explores the early days of Magnum in New York and the work created then.

 "It’s vibrant, sexy, beautiful, ugly, and depressing"